black-binary/sleigh/README.md

 - [ ] Documentation
 - [ ] Detailed disasm operands
 - [ ] Detailed varnode
+- [ ] Unit tests

 ## Contribute

 This crate is under construction.
 Ping me if you find any bugs.
-Any PR are welcomed!
+Any PRs are welcomed!